adamharmansky/broil/README.md

 # Broil

-A suckless image-to-braille converter using Imlib2.
+A simple image-to-braille converter using Imlib2.

 ![](broil.gif)